Jail Bookings - Chinook Observer

 Greenawald, Parker A. — April 2, South Bend; warrant for failure to comply (traffic).

-Hart, Adam S. — May 23, Ocean Park; third-degree driving while license suspended; first-degree unlawful possession of a firearm.

-Karlsvik, Jillian E. — May 24, South Bend; unlawful imprisonment, third-degree assault.
+Karlsvik, Jillian E. — May 24, South Bend; unlawful imprisonment, third-degree assault, disorderly conduct, obstructing a public servant, making a false statement to a public servant.

-Names, John A. — May 17, Dismal Nitch; felony harassment, fourth-degree assault (domestic violence), interference with a domestic violence report, coercion.
+Lopez, Harley D. — May 28, South Bend; driving under the influence.

+Martin, Kody M. — May 28, Ocean Park; third-degree assault on a child.

-Noreen, Cody R. — May 24, South Bend; violation of no contact order.
+Noreen, Cody R. — May 24, South Bend; violation of a no contact order.

+Pedrazzetti, David H. — Jan.
+30., South Bend; controlled substance delivery, possession with intent to sell, manufacturing.

-Rose, Whitney B. — May 23, Long Beach; fourth-degree assault (domestic violence).
+Rose, Louise R. — March 9, Raymond; fourth-degree assault (domestic violence), third-degree malicious mischief (domestic violence).

+Walten, Blake M. — May 26, Bay Center; controlled substance delivery, possession with intent to sell, manufacturing.

+Whittaker, Debra L. — May 21, May 27, Pacific County Jail; two counts of probation violation.